hrbosker/hrbosker.github.io/content/resources/scripts/_index.md

 {{< toc hide_on="xl" >}}

 {{% callout note %}}
-The Praat scripts shared here are first and foremost intended as a **lab archive**, providing script snippets we frequently use.
+The scripts shared here are first and foremost intended as a **lab archive**, providing script snippets we frequently use.
 This means **they require customization** for each individual new project. *Use at your own risk!*
 {{% /callout %}}

-## Praat syntax
+## Praat

+Many (but not all!) of the scripts shared here are for use in [Praat](https://www.fon.hum.uva.nl/praat/), the most commonly used software package for phonetic research.
 Over the years, Praat has had three types of syntax:
 - `Extract part...
 0 0.1 rectangular 1 no` *(Praat versions 5.3.43 and older; before April 2013)*
 - `do("Extract part", 0, 0.1, "rectangular", 1, "no")` *(between 5.3.44 and 5.3.62; April 2013 - January 2014)*
 - `Extract part: 0, 0.1, "rectangular, 1, "no"` *(5.3.63 and after; after January 2014)*

 Current Praat versions are compatible with older and newer syntax types, and mixes thereof.
-The scripts shared here primarily use the first type of syntax (...shows my age), with occasional lines using the latest type of syntax. **[ADVERTISEMENT:]** *Did you know the syntax highlighting in [PraatVSCode](../tools/#praatvscode) works with either syntax?*
+The Praat scripts shared here primarily use the first type of syntax (...shows my age), with occasional lines using the latest type of syntax. **[ADVERTISEMENT:]** *Did you know the syntax highlighting in [PraatVSCode](../tools/#praatvscode) works with either syntax?*

 <br />